 \subsection{Benchmarks}

-As an preliminary evaluation of the proposed chain coding design, we compare the proposed extended chain code (ECC) with F8, F4, VCC, and 3OT by counting the total number of symbols required to represent a set of test image shapes from online\footnote{\url{https://gemma.feri.um.si//files/Images_V_0.3.7z}} shown in Fig.~\ref{fig:shapes}.
+As a preliminary evaluation of the proposed chain coding design, we compare ECC with F8, F4, VCC, and 3OT by counting the total number of symbols required to represent a set of test image shapes obtained from an online source\footnote{\url{https://gemma.feri.um.si//files/Images_V_0.3.7z}}, shown in Fig.~\ref{fig:shapes}.
 In addition, the effectiveness of the proposed Markov model-based chain coding method using RECC is also evaluated and compared with several alternatives, including relative F8 (RF8) \cite{liu2005efficient}, VCC, 3OT, and a Burrows--Wheeler transform-based method \cite{vzalik2021lossless}.